 Issuer's Role in Selection of Underwriter's Counsel

 GFOA recommends that Issuers minimize their involvement in the selection of underwriter’s counsel.
 However, it is appropriate for the issuer to ensure that underwriter’s counsel is competent, has no conflicts of interest, and that costs are reasonable.

 Types of Legal Counsel

 Selecting and Managing Municipal Advisors

-Issuers should hire a municipal advisor (MA) prior to the undertaking of a debt financing unless the issuer has sufficient in-house expertise and access to current bond market information, and issuers should select municipal advisors on the basis of merit using a competitive process and that issuers review those relationships periodically.
+Issuers should hire a municipal advisor (MA) prior to the undertaking of debt financing unless the issuer has sufficient in-house expertise and access to current bond market information, and issuers should select municipal advisors on the basis of merit using a competitive process and that issuers review those relationships periodically.

 Selecting Bond Counsel